-The deaths of Anthony Bourdain and Kate Spade have once again forced people to confront suicide and learn how it can be prevented - but it is not easy.
+The deaths of Anthony Bourdain and Kate Spade in June 2018 forced people to confront suicide and learn how it can be prevented - but it is not easy.

 The numbers are staggering.
 According to figures just released by the Center for Disease Control (CDC); in 2016 alone, there were almost 45,000 suicides in the U.S. That amounts to one suicide every 12.3 minutes.